ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+x = 3 and y = 10
+The x variable changes to 3 because you are reassigning its value.
+The variable y is initially the value of 3, but then changed to the value of 10

 ## Question 4